phspeters/minitalk/README.md

 ## 📋 Testing

-To compile, go to the project path and run:
+To compile, navigate to the project directory and run:

 ```shell
 $ make
 ```

-Start the "server," and note it's PID displayed on the terminal.
+Start the "server", it's PID will displayed on the terminal.

 ```shell
 $ ./server
 ```

-In a separate shell tab, launch the "client," providing the server's PID and your message string as arguments
+In a separate shell tab, launch the "client," providing the server's PID as your first argument and your message as second argument.

 ```shell
 $ ./client "PID" "Your message string"